Types of Audit Engagements

 Main Classification of Audits

 An audit can be divided into different categories.
 It usually depends on the relationship between clients and auditors.
-Generally, it can be classified as external or internal audit.
+Generally, it can be classified as an external or internal audit.

 External audits are provided by third-party professionals or accounting firms.
 This type of audit emphasizes the impartiality of auditors.
 It also provides reasonable assurance that the use of company resources strictly adheres to relevant laws, regulations, and company policies.

 Internal auditing is an independent evaluation activity.
 Its primary objective is to strengthen internal controls and processes and add value to an organization’s operations.
-It also plays an important role in achieving company’s objectives through the systematic evaluation of risk management, control, and governance processes.
+It also plays an important role in achieving the company’s objectives through the systematic evaluation of risk management, control, and governance processes.

 Internal auditors perform a wide range of activities in accordance with the standards set by the Institute of Internal Auditors.
 These standards are adopted at the country and company levels.
 Internal audit firms usually perform the following functions: